St Oswald's Priory, Gloucester: Royal favour

 St Oswald's, founded when Gloucester was an important new burh, at first enjoyed royal favour, and both Æthelflæd and Æthelred were buried there. Æthelflæd's nephew, the future King Æthelstan, was brought up at their court, and according to a charter only preserved in a transcript dating from 1304, in 925 Æthelstan granted privileges to St Oswald's "according to a pact of paternal piety which formerly he pledged with Æthelred". Æthelstan was a major benefactor of St Oswald's, and he may have commissioned grave covers for the tombs of Æthelflæd and Æthelred.
 Prior to the building of the new St Peter's Abbey in 1089, St Oswald's was the major destination of pilgrims journeying to Gloucester.

 Decline

-However, the priory soon declined into obscurity.
+The priory soon declined into obscurity.
 Late in the reign of King Cnut its estates were used as an endowment for a royal clerk.
 In 1089 Serlo, the Norman abbot of the original St Peter's, began an ambitious new church (later Gloucester Cathedral) to replace the old minster, and St Oswald's, its emoluments much reduced, became a minor house of Augustinian canons.
 The monastery was suppressed in 1536, and became the parish church of St Catherine, but this was destroyed in a Civil War siege in 1643.

 Legacy

-It is a Grade I listed building, located at Priory Road, Gloucester GL1 2RF.
+Currently the priory is a Grade 1 Listed building.

 Items from the priory are in Gloucester City Museum & Art Gallery.